DaliaArchive/BackEndChallenge_002/README.md

 ### Implementation Notes

 We know this project would typically employ a websocket based implementation, but this is excessive for the purpose of this challenge.

+_UPDATE_: I want to insist in not using a websockets (or any other _long time request_ implementation).
+Implementing a _multithread events system_ can look like a sexy demostration of your skills but if your implementation is not solid and has a good test coverage it will exhibit a lack of experience preventing possible risks.
+So let's do it easy but solid :)

 In the _Waiting for an adversary_ page you can just expose a _refresh!_ button so the Player can click on it to ask the system if there are already results for this Game.. or you can implement a _X seconds_ authomatically refresh.. or an _Ajax_ solution.

 - Please check the [wireframes](https://docs.google.com/drawings/d/1wM8Ex2zA7jUnGVicF8wqRLypkzr9QzdPCCZD1rhQhHQ/edit?usp=sharing)